Toilet Gurgling or Bubbling? Here’s What to Do

 The Main Sewer Drain

-All drains lead to either a city sewer drain or septic tank.
+All drains lead to either a city sewer drain or a septic tank.
 These include drains from your bathroom, laundry room, and kitchen.
 The main sewer drain carries all waste and water from your property to your city’s sewer system.
-A septic tank is an underground tank (usually 1000 gallons) with a private leaching field to distribute household waste.

-• A “belly” pipe developing due to shifting ground often results in a negative grade to the pipe, causing waste to flow uphill.
+• A “belly” pipe developing due to the shifting ground often results in a negative grade to the pipe, causing waste to flow uphill.

 • Pipes have holes or separated joints from one another.
 If large holes exist in the drain piping, small animals can clog the pipe by nesting or becoming trapped by the carcass of a small animal.